 Highest-Yielding Stocks Unlikely to Blow Up

-My real-money Rising Star Portfolio uses a smart screening process to find great stocks.
-Today, we're on our monthly hunt for the most attractive high-yielding companies out there -- those with businesses strong enough to hopefully avoid a devastating dividend cut.
+The real-money portfolio I run for the Fool uses a screening process to find great stocks.
+Today, we're on our monthly hunt for the most attractive high-yielding companies out there -- hopefully, those with businesses strong enough to avoid a devastating dividend cut.

 What's more, this screen -- like all my others -- is now being tracked and scored on its very own CAPS page, so we can begin to accumulate valuable data and see how it performs.
 Mark it as a favorite so you can follow along.